conqr2/async-dir-walk/README.md

 ```

 ## API
-`default(dir)`
+`walk(dir)`
-Walks the provided directory and traverses through all subdirectories (including those nested) and collects filenames in a parallel fashion.
+Walks the provided directory and traverses through all subdirectories (including those nested), collecting file names in a parallel fashion.
 Returns a Promise that resolves to an array of file paths.